Almásy error corrected with satellites and 3D photogrammetry

 Lessons for 21st-century archaeology 🏛️

-This case demonstrates that digital archaeology does not replace the explorer but enhances their perspective.
+This case demonstrates that digital archaeology does not replace the explorer but rather enhances their perspective.
 Almásy failed because he relied on oral tradition and visual orientation in a changing desert.
-Today, 3D terrain modeling and spectral analysis can correct these human biases.
+Today, 3D terrain modeling and spectral analysis allow us to correct these human biases.
 The true Zerzura may not be a city of gold, but a system of fossil aquifers and ancient wadis that technology has made visible.
 The myth persists, but now it has exact coordinates.

-How has the combination of 3D photogrammetry and satellite technology proven that Count Almásy was wrong in his maps of the Sahara, and what implications does this finding have for digital desert archaeology?
+How has the combination of 3D photogrammetry and satellite technology proven that Count Almásy was wrong in his maps of the Sahara, and what implications does this finding have for the digital archaeology of the desert?

-(PS: If you dig at a site and find a USB, don't plug it in: it could be Roman malware.)
+(PS: If you dig at a site and find a USB drive, don't plug it in: it could be Roman malware.)